Azuro-protocol/LiquidityTree/README.md

 With each liquidity addition, the following is done:
 1. initialization of the next leaf in order (next unused).
 2. adding the sum to the leaf's parent
-3. adding the sum to the parent ancestor and so on up to the segment tree root, recursively.
+3. adding the sum to the parent ancestor and so on up to the liquidity tree root, recursively.

 Method for adding liquidity: **```function nodeAddLiquidity(uint128 amount) public```**